← All posts

 The harder issues are operational:

-That is why Heppner is so relevant.
-It is not just a case about one defendant's use of Claude.
-It is a case about the difference between a public AI interface and a legal system.
+Heppner is not just a case about one defendant's use of Claude.
+The opinion marks the difference between a public AI interface and a legal system.